brianwalenz/sonofgridengine/README.md

 ### Addendum:

-I wanted a fresh install, so I did (finally) run 'install_qmaster' to get the initial config setup.
-I didn't run 'install_execd' though, and didn't muck with the startup scripts.
+I wanted a fresh install, so I did (finally) run `install_qmaster` to get the initial config setup.
+I didn't run `install_execd` though, and didn't muck with the startup scripts, just used the same ones from Open Grid Scheduler.

+To make `install_qmaster` happy about my lack of `qtcsh` and `qmake`, those are now empty files in `common/fbsd-amd64/bin`.

-I edited '$SGE_CELL/spool/qmaster/jobseqnum' to set the job counter to what I had before.
+I edited `$SGE_CELL/spool/qmaster/jobseqnum` to set the job counter to what I had before.

-Surprisingly, the 'accounting' file from SGE 6.2u2_1 seems to work, and I copied that over too.
+Surprisingly, the `accounting` file from SGE 6.2u2_1 seems to work, and I copied that over too.

 ## Post-Installation:

-After running 'install_qmaster' it tells me that `source /usr/local/sge/$SGE_CELL/common/settings.csh` will set the following environment variables:
+After running `install_qmaster` it tells me that `source /usr/local/sge/$SGE_CELL/common/settings.csh` will set the following environment variables:
 ```
  - $SGE_ROOT         (always necessary)